{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 2. If a dependent is deemed disabled by the Social Security Administration within the first 18 months of continuation coverage, they shall be offered an 11-month extension for a total coverage period of 29 months

-Maximum charges can go up to 105% of the initial cost of the plan premium.
+The maximum charges can go up to 102% of the initial cost of the plan's premium.
 However, a plan can charge qualified beneficiaries eligible for the disability extension 150% of the cost of the initial plan during the final 11 months of COBRA coverage.
 Of course, you should factor these into your tracked labor costs

-Along with Mini-COBRA, dealing with employee benefits in Arizona can be a hassle.
-Thankfully, a great Benefits Administration Solution can be worth its weight in gold.
-Just avoiding over-payments of premiums to Arizona's Insurance Carriers, which on average can be around $750 per employee per month can provide enough ROI to pay for the solution.
-Additionally, you can streamline COBRA workflows with automated carrier communications and feeds.
+Along with Mini-COBRA, managing employee benefits in Arizona takes up a lot of your HR team.
+Thankfully, a great Benefits Administration Solution can streamline your process tenfold.
+Just avoiding over-payments of insurance premiums to carriers can provide enough ROI to pay for the solution.
+Additionally, you can enhance your COBRA workflows with automated carrier communications and feeds.

 If you have any other questions or concerns about benefits and compliance, schedule a compliance check with the Inflection HR compliance experts.

-We offer multiple levels of HR Compliance Support in Arizona and beyond, from ACA Compliance and Arizona minimum wage compliance to Arizona Sick Leave solutions.
+We offer multiple levels of HR Compliance Support for Arizona employers and beyond, from ACA Compliance, to Arizona minimum wage compliance, to Arizona Sick Leave solutions.
 Being headquartered in Gilbert, AZ, we know what it takes to navigate state and federal laws by implementing policies and best practices.

 Jen Leigh